spark3dp/print-simulator/README.md

 Sending POST request to: http://alpha.spark.autodesk.com/api/v1/print/printers/status Server response status 200
 ```

-* If the printer is sending health checks regularly - it will appear as online.
-The application can check the printer online/offline status by calling the Printer Status Check API:
+If the printer is sending health checks regularly - it will appear as online.
+The application can check the printer simulator's online/offline status by calling the Printer Status Check API:

 ```
 GET /api/v1/print/printers/status/58 HTTP/1.1